rider0211/laravel/laravel/documentation/views/templating.md

 		Welcome to the profile page!
 	@endsection

-**@parent** will be replaced with the contents of the layout's *navigation* section, providing you with a beautiful and powerful method of performing layout extension and inheritance.
+Notice the **@parent** Blade construct?
+It will be replaced with the contents of the layout's navigation section, providing you with a beautiful and powerful method of performing layout extension and inheritance.